 Creating a Potty-Friendly Environment:

-• Invest in a Potty Chair: Choose a comfortable and age-appropriate potty chair that aligns with your child's height and interests.
+- Invest in a Potty Chair: Pick a comfortable, age-appropriate potty chair that suits your child’s height and interests.

-• Stock Up on Training Pants: Opt for absorbent training pants that allow your child to feel the wetness, promoting the association between elimination and the need to use the potty.
+- Stock Up on Training Pants: Choose absorbent training pants that let your child feel wetness, helping them connect the sensation of elimination with the need to use the potty.

 Encouraging Potty Time:

-• Establish a Routine: Schedule regular potty breaks throughout the day, especially after waking up, before bedtime, and after meals.
+- Establish a Routine: Set regular potty breaks throughout the day, especially after waking up, before bed, and after meals.

-• Be Patient and Consistent: Accidents are inevitable.
-Remain calm, offer gentle guidance, and avoid punishment or negative reinforcement.
+- Be Patient and Consistent: Accidents are normal.
+Stay calm, offer gentle guidance, and avoid punishment or negative reinforcement.

 Tips for Different Stages: